gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/README.md

  4. Find [Example programs](https://github.com/wolfSSL/wolfssl/tree/master/IDE/Espressif/ESP-IDF/examples) under _/path/to/esp_`/esp-idf/examples/protocols/wolfssl_xxx` (where xxx is the project name)

 ## Setup for VisualGDB

+See the local project `./VisualGDB` for sample project files.
+For single-step JTAG debugging on boards that do not have a built-in JTAG port, the wolfSSL examples use the open source [Tigard board](https://github.com/tigard-tools/tigard#readme).

+See also the [gojimmypi blog](https://gojimmypi.github.io/Tigard-JTAG-SingleStep-Debugging-ESP32/) on using the Tigard to JTAG debug the ESP32.

 ### Clone a specific version: